-Turnover in the public accounting profession is often high, because as accounting standards and regulations change, accountants are in demand and the development experience we provide makes our staff highly sought after in the external market.
+Turnover in the public accounting profession is often high because as accounting standards and regulations change, accountants are in demand and the development experience we provide makes our staff highly sought after in the external market.
 Our voluntary turnover rate fluctuates based on many factors, including the overall market demand for talent.
+The lower level of turnover in FY20 followed by higher levels of turnover in FY21 reflects, in part, the effects of a suppressed job market during the COVID-19 pandemic and subsequent recovery in the last half of FY21.
 Providing our people with the flexibility to meet their professional and personal commitments through hybrid working is a critical component of our people experience and strategy to enhance our retention rates.